 Jennifer is particularly interested in increasing cultural awareness of various forms of difference, and seeks to support creative expression, critical thinking, and community dialogue as avenues to find shared meaning and shape progressive policies that increase equity.

 Kate holds a Masters in Social Work from the University of Washington and Bachelor of Arts from University of Redlands where she double majored in Fine Art and Anthropology.
 She studied Italian art and culture in Florence, Italy and studied Mexican art and culture in Central Mexico.
 In the field of social work she has worked as a wraparound facilitator, a case manager, and a hospital social worker.

 Sheeka Arbuthnot is passionately committed to culture and the arts as functions of a progressive society.
 Throughout her career, she has worked closely with local and international artists and organizations that effect positive change in their communities.
 Prior to moving to Seattle, she worked as Curator & Assistant Director of a thirty year old non-profit arts organization in San Francisco.
 Her interests have focused on feminist art movements, contemporary Cuban art, and urban transformation.
 She received a BA in Art History from Mills College and a MA in Art History from the San Francisco Art Institute.

-Sol holds a Masters of Urban Planning from the College of Built Environments, University of Washington.
-He also holds a Bachelors of Arts in Creative Writing from California State University, San Bernardino.
-His interests include urban design, nonprofit management, affordable housing policy, and community-building projects.
+Sol holds a Masters of Urban Planning from the University of Washington College of Built Environments.
+His interests include urban design, nonprofit management, affordable housing policy, community-building projects, sketching, and his dog.